Berlekamp–Massey algorithm: Description of algorithm

 C(x) is initialized to 1, L is the current number of assumed errors, and initialized to zero.
 N is the total number of syndromes. n is used as the main iterator and to index the syndromes from 0 to N−1.
 B(x) is a copy of the last C(x) since L was updated and initialized to 1. b is a copy of the last discrepancy d (explained below) since L was updated and initialized to 1. m is the number of iterations since L, B(x), and b were updated and initialized to 1.

 Each iteration of the algorithm calculates a discrepancy d.
 At iteration k this would be:

 If d is zero, the algorithm assumes that C(x) and L are correct for the moment, increments m, and continues.

 If d is not zero, the algorithm adjusts C(x) so that a recalculation of d would be zero:

 The xm term shifts B(x) so it follows the syndromes corresponding to b.
 If the previous update of L occurred on iteration j, then m = k − j, and a recalculated discrepancy would be:

 This would change a recalculated discrepancy to:

 The algorithm also needs to increase L (number of errors) as needed.
 If L equals the actual number of errors, then during the iteration process, the discrepancies will become zero before n becomes greater than or equal to 2L.
-Otherwise L is updated and algorithm will update B(x), b, increase L, and reset m = 1.
+Otherwise L is updated and the algorithm will update B(x), b, increase L, and reset m = 1.
 The formula L = (n + 1 − L) limits L to the number of available syndromes used to calculate discrepancies, and also handles the case where L increases by more than 1.

-Code sample
+Pseudocode

 The algorithm from Massey (1969) for an arbitrary field: